Man looking at the views from Yosemite Point.

 5. If you see a bear while hiking slowly back away (don’t run!), make some noise, and make yourself look big.

-⚠️ Bear spray is ILLEGAL in Yosemite National Park!
+⚠️ Note: bear spray is prohibited in Yosemite National Park!

 Early to mid-May offers one of the best opportunities to experience Yosemite with pleasant weather and relatively smaller crowds.

-While visitor numbers are higher than in winter or early spring, they remain far below the summer surge, allowing for more peaceful adventures.
+While visitor numbers are higher than in winter, they remain far below the summer surge, allowing for more peaceful adventures.

 By mid to late May, some trails and roads start to reopen, offering the exciting opportunity to be among the first to explore those areas before the summer crowds roll in.